quantuumhedgehog/Powershell-Tools/README.md

 * **Security enhancements:** Strengthen your security posture with tailored configurations.
 * **Customizations:** Tailor your PowerShell environment to your specific needs and preferences.

-## Discover a range of tools and scripts, including:
+## Discover a range of tools and scripts, including

 * **Update file removal:** Streamline your PowerShell environment by removing unnecessary update files.
 * **Console output and security settings:** Fine-tune your console output and security protocol for optimal performance and security.